-Control Risks operates from 36 offices across five continents.
+Control Risks operates from over 30 offices across five continents.

 Control Risks partners have been sought out by law firms including Morrison & Foerster, Hogan Lovells, Jenner & Block and Fieldfisher.
 It has known to have worked for Eletrobras and SAP.

-Control Risks helped a US-based multinational engineering firm get to the bottom of corruption allegations within its Southeast Asia operations.
+The firm helped a US-based multinational engineering firm get to the bottom of corruption allegations within its Southeast Asia operations.
 The firm deployed security staff, e-discovery experts, forensic accountants and intelligence professionals to multiple locations in South East Asia to discreetly collect data and conduct forensic audits that exposed improper connections between senior managers and government officials.
-Control Risks then conducted risk assessments of the client’s global business and assisted with compliance programme remediation, resulting in a self-disclosure to the US Department of Justice, the Asian Development Bank and the World Bank.
+Control Risks then conducted risk assessments of the client’s global business and assisted with compliance programme remediation.
+This ultimately resulted in a self-disclosure to the US DOJ, the Asian Development Bank and the World Bank.

 Control Risks is a specialist risk consultancy committed to helping clients create secure, compliant and resilient organisations.
-We bring a keen understanding of the varied and complex environments in which our clients conduct business, enabling us to provide a realistic approach to preventing, responding to and resolving critical issues and crises.
+We understand the varied and complex environments in which our clients conduct business, enabling us to provide a realistic approach to preventing, responding to and resolving critical issues and crises.
 From cross-border investigations, high-profile monitorships, complex litigation and disputes, investigative due diligence, and compliance and risk mitigation strategies to our incorporation of cutting-edge technology and data analysis, we’re proud to be trusted advisers for our clients and their legal counsel.

 Areas of focus

 - Regulatory enforcement support.
-We are experienced in conducting investigations relating to regulatory compliance and government enforcement.
 We work alongside our clients and their counsel, investigating issues and reporting them to government authorities worldwide.

 - White-collar crime and internal investigations.
-For more than 20 years we have helped our clients and their counsel investigate and resolve issues from embezzlement and financial statement fraud to corruption, money laundering and conflicts of interest.
+We help clients and their counsel investigate and resolve issues from embezzlement and financial statement fraud to corruption, money laundering and conflicts of interest.

 - Forensic accounting.
 Our investigative teams combine forensic accounting and financial analysis skills with practical business experience to provide dependable, professional support.